jgdigitaljedi/portAndBlog/content/gamingList.md

 - 10. Want Monthly Retro Games Delivered to Your Door?
 - 11. Why I Consider Publisher and Dev Studio Before Buying a New Game
 - 12. My Favorite Game Franchises of All Time
+- 13. Local 4 Player Games for Your Friends and Family